ray-project/kuberay/ray-operator/README.md

 !!! note

     For production use-cases, make sure to allocate sufficient resources for your Ray pods; it usually makes sense to run one large Ray pod per Kubernetes node.
+We do not recommend allocating less than 8Gb memory for a Ray pod running in production.
+Always set limits for memory and CPU.
+When possible, set requests equal to limits.
+    See the Ray documentation for further guidance.
     See [ray-cluster.complete.large.yaml](config/samples/ray-cluster.complete.large.yaml) and
-    [ray-cluster.autoscaler.large.yaml](config/samples/ray-cluster.autoscaler.yaml) for guidance.
+    [ray-cluster.autoscaler.large.yaml](config/samples/ray-cluster.autoscaler.yaml) for examples of RayCluster
+    resource configurations suitable for production.
     The rest of the sample configs above are geared towards experimentation in local kind or minikube environments.

-    The memory usage of the KubeRay operator depends on the number of pods and Ray clusters being managed.
+    The memory usage of the KubeRay Operator depends on the number of pods and Ray clusters being managed.
     Anecdotally, managing 500 Ray pods requires roughly 500MB memory.
 Monitor memory usage and adjust requests and limits as needed.

 ```shell
 # Create a RayCluster and a ConfigMap with hello world Ray code.